DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 **Configure Instance:**
 Since this is a simple food vlog, some default settings are fine

--**Storage:** The default storage is okay; this can always be increased later for content that requires more space, such as high-resolution images.
+**Storage:** The default storage is okay; this can always be increased later for content that requires more space, such as high-resolution images.
 For now, 8 GB is  okay.

--**Name Tag:** add a tag
+**Name Tag:** add a tag
 Name: Le Gout food vlog  to easily identify the instance.

 ### Configure Security Group:##
 This is very crucical.creat a new security group
 Add Rules SSH (Port 22): Allows a secure connection to the instance via the command line.
 HTTP (Port 80): Allows web traffic (unencrypted).
-HTTPS (Port 443): Allows secure web traffic (encrypted): Allow SSH Access").
+HTTPS (Port 443): Allows secure web traffic (encrypted): Allow SSH Access). give the security group a descriptive name (e.g., legoutSG)

 _**Key Pair:** Create a New Key Pair a prompt to create a new key pair (a .pem file). should show up This is essential for securely connecting to the instance.
 Download Key Pair: immediately and store it in a secure, private location.
-It cannot be downloaded again. if lost, you'll be locked out of the instance.
+There will be no access to via SSH without it,server will be unaccessable.

 ## Allocate and associate elastic IP